How do I apply for Universal Credit?

 Hardship payments

-If your Universal Credit is reduced because of a sanction, and you have less money for food, heating, housing and hygiene products, you may get a hardship payment.
+If your Universal Credit is reduced because of a sanction, causing you to have less money for food, heating, housing and hygiene products, you may get a hardship payment.
 This payment is equal to 60% of the standard allowance of Universal Credit.

-Any hardship payments received must be repaid when the sanction has been lifted.
-If you start work, and earn more than the equivalent of 16 hours per week at national living wage, the hardship repayments will be stopped.
+Any hardship payments you get must be repaid when the sanction has been lifted.
+If you start work and earn more than the equivalent of 16 hours per week at national living wage, the hardship repayments will be stopped.
 They will be written-off if the employment continues for at least six months.